mangdangroboticsclub/QuadrupedRobot/Doc/guide/software_installation.rst

 #################################################################

 Download Ubuntu server version 64bit image(NOT including desktop).
 Use `this version <https://drive.google.com/file/d/1dBjgWEJNBan4NsPyrdhViQJymkSypeIp/view?usp=sharing>`_ so everyone is using the same version.
 Unzip and extract the file.
-You can also check the version from `ubuntu offical website<https://releases.ubuntu.com/bionic/>`_
+You can also check the version from `ubuntu offical website. <https://releases.ubuntu.com/bionic/>`_

 3. Use `etcher <https://www.balena.io/etcher/>`_ to flash the card.
 ##########################################################################################